Grunet/a11y-analytics/README.md

 ### Surface Area for Vulnerabilities

+#### Local Development

 Debian images generally include many more Linux kernel packages than other slimmer alternatives (e.g. alpine or Chainguard ones), meaning they have a much larger surface area for vulnerabilities.
 Github Codespaces only seemed to offer it as an option, and it's unclear to me how to make a custom alternative that still functions with Codespaces.

+[Deno dependencies are not yet tracked by Dependabot](https://github.com/dependabot/dependabot-core/issues/2417) meaning it's unlikely I'll get a notification if there's a security issue with them that requires an update.

+#### Release Workflow

+3rd party Github Actions are another vulnerability source.
+Dependabot should be notifying me of any reported security vulnerabilities with the ones in use, as well as helping keep them on the latest major version (to make it easier to take security patches).

 ### Automation and Clean Machines

+#### Local Development

 Creation of the snippet and its inclusion into the website are currently manual processes, vulnerable to modification by other malicious things running on the same system.

 The primary mitigation for this is to perform the processes on a clean machine, in this case a Github Codespace.
 It also helps that I'm the only contributor currently, as the mitigation is useless otherwise.

+#### Release Workflow

+The publishing of the Github Releases is done via Github Actions and their clean, ephemeral runners.

 ### Human Things